NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``extension/MonthlyScheduleMultipliers``               array                        No        See [#]_    12 comma-separated monthly multipliers
   =====================================================  ======  ======  ===========  ========  ==========  ======================================

-  .. [#] Location choices are "living space", "basement - conditioned", "basement - unconditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
+  .. [#] Location choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxmllocations` for descriptions.
-  .. [#] If Location not provided, defaults to "garage" if present, otherwise "basement - unconditioned" if present, otherwise "basement - conditioned" if present, otherwise "living space".
+  .. [#] If Location not provided, defaults to "garage" if present, otherwise "basement - unconditioned" if present, otherwise "basement - conditioned" if present, otherwise "conditioned space".
   .. [#] RatedAnnualkWh default based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`detailedschedules` not used), default values from Figure 16 of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used: "0.040, 0.039, 0.038, 0.037, 0.036, 0.036, 0.038, 0.040, 0.041, 0.041, 0.040, 0.040, 0.042, 0.042, 0.042, 0.041, 0.044, 0.048, 0.050, 0.048, 0.047, 0.046, 0.044, 0.041".
   .. [#] If MonthlyScheduleMultipliers not provided (and :ref:`detailedschedules` not used), default values from Figure 24 of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used: "0.837, 0.835, 1.084, 1.084, 1.084, 1.096, 1.096, 1.096, 1.096, 0.931, 0.925, 0.837".